nodash-ai/nodash/packages/nodash-cli/README.md

 **Q: Authentication errors**
 A: Verify your API token with `nodash config get apiToken` or set a new one

+**Q: Configuration not persisting between commands**
+A: Check if you're using `NODASH_CONFIG_DIR` consistently.
+If set, make sure it points to the same directory for all commands.

+**Q: "Failed to create configuration directory" error**
+A: Check permissions for the configuration directory.
+If using `NODASH_CONFIG_DIR`, ensure the path is writable.

 ## Advanced Usage